rattle99/OOPD_PROJECT/README.md

 ## Conditions:
 1. While running the code all the code files and database files must be present in the same directory.
 2. For Cart: Space separated input is to be given i.e "ITEM-Index" "Quantity" eg. 1 2 and for getting out of the cart press "0" and ENTER.
-3. For Wishlist: Just the "ITEM-Index" and ENTER and for getting out of the wishlist section press "0" and ENTER.
+3. For Wishlist: Just input the "ITEM-Index" and ENTER and for getting out of the wishlist section press "0" and ENTER.

 ### Database Used:
 1. User.db (STATIC)